chengengjie/salt/README.md

 First, a file of input nets is needed.
 The nets extracted from [ICCAD'15 Contest Problem B](https://doi.org/10.1109/ICCAD.2015.7372672) can be downloaded via [Dropbox](https://www.dropbox.com/sh/gcq1dh84ko9rjpz/AAAVT0pLZG_FMiOi0ORiKddva?dl=0).
-For each input file, run binary `eval_batch_salt`, which constructs routing trees with several methods and epsilon values:
+For an input file, run binary `eval_batch_salt`:
 ~~~
 $ cd run
 $ ./eval_batch_salt <nets_file> <eval_file_suffix>
 ~~~
+It constructs routing trees by several methods and epsilon values for an input net.
-It dumps the evaluation statistics into several files.
+The evaluation statistics will be written into several files.
-Each file is for a specific ranges of # pins, a specific method, and various epsilon values.
+Each file summarizes the results for a specific range of # pins, a specific method, and various epsilon values.

 ### Unit Test